Overwatch 2 builds upon the legacy and foundation of the original hero shooter with a host of new gameplay and progression systems.

 Platforms: Windows, PS5, PS4, Xbox Series X/S, Xbox One

-Regardless of your experience with the Call of Duty series, Warzone is worth checking out if you enjoy Overwatch 2’s approach to seasonal content.
+Regardless of your familiarity with the Call of Duty series, Warzone is worth exploring if you enjoy Overwatch 2’s approach to periodic content.

 Operating separately from the franchise’s annual releases, Warzone is a free-to-play battle royale game that recently received a massive 2.0 update.

-This introduced a new map, gulag, vehicles, third-person playstyle, and DMZ extraction mode that lets you team up with other players.
+This introduced a fresh map, gulag, vehicles, third-person gameplay, and DMZ extraction mode that allows you to cooperate with other players.

-While Warzone’s aesthetic remains just as gritty as previous entries, its playerbase numbers and skill ceiling potential are just as high as Overwatch 2’s.
+While Warzone’s aesthetic remains just as gritty as previous entries, its playerbase numbers and skill ceiling potential are just as towering as Overwatch 2’s.

 Halo Infinite